wp-plugins/bepro-listings/readme.txt

 = 2.1.18 (Saturday Apr 5th 2014) =

 * New ability to upload listings via CSV file in admin

+= 2.1.19 (Saturday Apr 10th 2014) =

+* New listing link option in admin for affiliate projects
+* New filter for listing titles
+* Listing titles are now linked
+* Listing links depend on listing link option in admin.
+This includes images
+* New option to show / hide the date filter feature
+* New currency sign option which shows on listings and details page

 == Upgrade Notice ==